 In other words, I am basically “the guy down the virtual hallway” who is available to brainstorm when needed.
 This type of advice typically falls into one of the following categories:

-1. Technical expertise/brainstorming – I am often asked to provide a “sanity check” on legal or business issues – getting questions like, “have you seen this issue before?” or “is this provision common in a situation like this?”
+1. Technical experience/brainstorming – I am often asked to provide a “sanity check” on legal or business issues – getting questions like, “have you seen this issue before?” or “is this provision common in a situation like this?”
 Similarly, a busy and harried GC may ask me to provide guidance to, or take second read of a contract drafted by, a junior in-house lawyer in the department.
 I am often asked to provide this kind of support, and enjoy the opportunity to mentor younger lawyers and leverage my knowledge from working for many years across a broad client base to assist in addressing issues or simply offering a second opinion.

 2. Negotiation tactics – I have drafted and negotiated thousands of agreements in my almost 30 years of practice, and often assist clients to prepare for upcoming negotiations by helping to set priorities, anticipating sticking points (both from internal business colleagues and the other side) and coming up with acceptable alternatives.
 I am frequently asked to give guidance on whether a certain approach is consistent with industry norms.